-Here is the overview of expenses for both the months.
+Here is the overview of the expenses.

 - Goa (in the week of 10th Jan)